11nithin/Election_Analysis/README.md

 Raymon Anthony Doane
 ```
 *The candidate results were:
--Candidate **Charles Casper Stockham** recieved "23.0%" of the vote and "85,213" number of votes.
+- Candidate **Charles Casper Stockham** recieved "23.0%" of the vote and "85,213" number of votes.

--Candidate **Diana DeGette recieved** "73.8%" of the vote and "272,892" number of votes.
+- Candidate **Diana DeGette recieved** "73.8%" of the vote and "272,892" number of votes.

--Candidate **Raymon Anthony Doane** recieved "3.1%" of the vote and "11,606" number of votes.
+- Candidate **Raymon Anthony Doane** recieved "3.1%" of the vote and "11,606" number of votes.

 *The Counties and number of votes and percentage: